 2. Practice Emotional Self-Care

-Using mindfulness to observe and label how you feel is the first step in practicing emotional self-care, which is crucial for SAHMs who are caring for others 24/7.
-You can’t take care of your emotions if you don’t know what they are.
-Unfortunately, many of us get so busy that we forget to notice these feelings.
-Start by checking in with yourself periodically throughout the day and asking: What emotions am I feeling?
+Start by checking in with yourself periodically throughout the day by asking, “What emotions am I feeling?
 How strongly am I feeling them from 0 to 10?
-What do I need right now?
-Practice really listening to your answers and addressing your needs accordingly.
-You can even set a reminder on your phone to remind yourself to do so.
+What do I need right now?”
+Practice listening to your answers and addressing your needs accordingly.
+You can even set a reminder on your phone to remind yourself.
 If your anxiety is at a 10, take a break from the to-do list and go for a walk, get out of the house, focus on journaling, or try a gratitude practice.

 3. Involve Your Partner

-If you have a significant other, working together to appropriately share household chores and responsibilities can be a skillful way to prevent burnout.
-If you are taking the kids to school and activities, walking the dogs, and making dinner every night, finding time to vacuum may push you over the edge (or keep you up late and impact your sleep).
-Creating a plan with your partner for some of these tasks will not only take some of the burden off of you, but may actually surprise you (maybe your partner really enjoys vacuuming).
+Creating a plan with your partner for some of these tasks will take some of the burden off you and may surprise you (maybe your partner enjoys vacuuming).
 Having an open discussion regarding household responsibilities can help you and your partner find a better balance.
 If starting this conversation seems daunting, using “I statements” and coping ahead for any possible discomfort can be a big help.

 4. Take Time Away from the “Office”

-Alternatively, creating a space in your home that is solely used for relaxation–and not household chores–can be a great way to create an accessible escape.
+Alternatively, creating a space in your home solely for relaxation–and not household chores–can be a great way to create an accessible escape.
 For example, if your bedroom is your sanctuary, try lighting candles, playing music, and sitting down with a good book during your time off.
 Confine screens and piles of laundry to other rooms in the house.

 5. Reframe What it Means to “Contribute”